Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Route & Directions/Route around barriers/README.md

 2. Get the default route parameters for the service by calling `AGSRouteTask.getDefaultParameters`.
 3. When the user adds a stop, add it to the route parameters.
     i.
 Normalize the geometry; otherwise the route job would fail if the user included any stops over the 180th degree meridian. ii.
-Get the name of the stop by counting the existing stops - `.stopGraphicsOverlay.graphics.index(of:) + 1`. iii.
+Get the name of the stop by counting the existing stops - `stopGraphicsOverlay.graphics.index(of:) + 1`. iii.
 Create a composite symbol for the stop.
 This sample uses a blue marker and a text symbol. iv.
 Create the graphic from the geometry and the symbol.
     v.
 Add the graphic to the stops graphics overlay.